Hydraulic cylinder: Retraction force difference

 where P is the fluid pressure, F_{p} is the pulling force, A_{p} is the piston face area and A_{r} is the rod cross-section area.

 For double-acting, double-rod cylinders, when the piston surface area is equally covered by a rod of equal size on both sides of the head, there is no force difference.
 Such cylinders typically have their cylinder body affixed to a stationary mount.

 Applications

 Hydraulic cylinders can be used in any machine where high forces are required, one of the most familiar being earth-moving equipment such as excavators, back hoes and tractors to lift or lower the boom, arm, or bucket.
 Manufacturing is another popular application where they can be found in hydraulic bending machines, metal sheet shearing machines, particle board or plywood making hot press.

 Parts

 A hydraulic cylinder has the following parts:

 Cylinder barrel

-The main function of the cylinder body is to contain cylinder pressure.
-The cylinder barrel is mostly made from honed tubes.
-Honed tubes are produced from Suitable To Hone Steel Cold Drawn Seamless Tubes (CDS tubes) or Drawn Over Mandrel (DOM) tubes.
-Honed tubing is ready to use for hydraulic cylinders without further ID processing.
-The surface finish of the cylinder barrel is typically 4 to 16 microinch.
-Honing process and Skiving & Roller burnishing (SRB) process are the two main types of processes for manufacturing cylinder tubes.
-The piston reciprocates in the cylinder.
-The cylinder barrel has features of smooth inside surface, high precision tolerance, durable in use, etc.
+A hydraulic cylinder barrel is the main, high-strength tubular body of a hydraulic actuator that houses the piston, rod, and seals.
+It acts as a pressure vessel containing high-pressure fluid, typically manufactured from honed seamless steel tubes to provide a wear-resistant interior surface for smooth piston movement and seal efficiency.